Frailty in Chronic Limb Threatening Ischaemia (FraiLTI)

 The FraiLTI study has been developed to assess the nationwide scale of the problem and and to develop a platform on which to build future intervention studies to mitigate the impact of frailty, sarcopenia and multimorbidity in this group of patients.

-The NIHR Newcastle BRC grant is pivotal to the study’s success by providing funding for databases, assessment tools and study fees.
+The NIHR Newcastle BRC grant is pivotal to the study’s success.
+It will provide funding for databases, assessment tools and study fees.

 The study is set to be one of the largest of its kind, with over 12 UK vascular sites signed up to participate, and with support from the Vascular and Endovascular Research Network.